Haixing-Hu/check-es5/README.md

 has a very deep dependency tree, display the dependency tree may cause an unreadable output.
-- `--show-error=<showError>` or `-s <showError>`: Whether to display the detailed parsing errors of each uncompatible packages.
+- `--show-error=<showError>` or `-s <showError>`: Whether to display the detailed parsing errors of each incompatible packages.
 Default value is `false`.
 - `--check-peer-dependency=<checkPeerDependency>` or `-c <checkPeerDependency>`:
 Whether to check the `peerDependencies` of the packages.
 Default value is `false`.
 - `--target-file=<targetFile>` or `-f <targetFile>`: If this argument is